DeForestt/aflat/Docs.md

 # Documentation For AFlat Programming Language

 ## Trust the programmer philosophy
 AFlat aims to trust that developers know what they are doing.
-It allows and encurages things that many other modern languages do not such as pointer arythmatic, memory managment, and so on.
+It allows and encourages things that many other modern languages do not, such as pointer arythmatic, memory managment, and so on.
 <br>

 ## Types